 The Apartments at 6 Old Firehouse Lane

-Mount Desert 365 is accepting rental applications on a rolling basis for two second-floor walkup residential units, to be ready for occupancy November 1st.
+Mount Desert 365 is accepting rental applications on a rolling basis for two second-floor walkup residential units.
 These units are located in Northeast Harbor at 6 Old Firehouse Lane, which houses both the Maine Seacoast Mission and Mount Desert 365 headquarters.
 Access to the apartments is provided through the West entrance.

 Constructed in 2020, these spaces have been thoughtfully designed and built to be energy efficient.
 Each unit is 985 sq feet with two bedrooms and one bathroom.
 The building utilizes environmentally friendly heat pumps for its electric heat and hot water.
 Click on the floorplan below to expand: